bdnorris/DES-340/lectures/lecture15-images.md

 ## Further compression

-Please note, always use an "Export" option when you are saving from an Adobe program, not just "Save-As".
-However, Adobe is kind of a baby when it comes to compression.
-I almost never stop at what Adobe programs put out.
+Always use an "Export" option when you are saving from an Adobe program, not just "Save-As".
+However, Adobe is kind of a baby when it comes to compression&mdash;I almost never stop at what Adobe programs export.

-Here's a list of a few applications and websites you can try further compression.
-They're listed in order of aggressiveness.
+Here's a list of a few applications and websites you can try to further compress your images.
+They're listed here in order of aggressiveness.

 1. [TinyPNG (it does JPGs too)](https://tinypng.com/)
 2. [Compressor.io](https://compressor.io/)